Judds, Ray Charles to be inducted into Country Hall of Fame - NewsBreak

 Judds, Ray Charles to be inducted into Country Hall of Fame

 NASHVILLE, Tenn.
-(AP) — The Country Music Hall of Fame inducted Ray Charles and The Judds into its ranks on Sunday night, though the death of Naomi Judd a day earlier will undoubtedly alter the normally celebratory ceremony.
+(AP) — The Country Music Hall of Fame will induct Ray Charles and The Judds into its ranks on Sunday night, though the death of Naomi Judd a day earlier will undoubtedly alter the normally celebratory ceremony.

 The hall continued with the ceremony at the request of Judd’s family, but with “heavy hearts and weighted minds,” according to CEO Kyle Young.